-O-rings should be lightly lubricated with oxygen compatible, NON-SILICONE lubricant ONLY, for example: Christo-Lube®, Tribolube® or equivalent in accordance with the operations and maintenance manual.
-SILICONE based lubricants are not recommended.
+O-rings should be lightly lubricated with oxygen compatible, NON-SILICONE lubricant, for example: Christo-Lube^{}, Tribolube^{} or equivalent in accordance with the operations and maintenance manual.
+SILICONE based lubricants are to be used ONLY on the Steady Flow and EGS O-rings and stems.
 At a minimum all O-rings found in the Surface Supplied Pod should be replaced at least once a year.
 Components might require replacement more often than yearly if the assembly use is extreme, or if used in waters containing oil or chemical contamination.
 Daily cleaning and inspections as well as performing the monthly inspection will identify the need more accurately than simply placing a number of hours between overhaul.
 Store spare O-rings, valves and soft goods in a cool, dark, dry place.
 Avoid prolonged exposure to temperatures above 90 °F (32 °C) and/or exposure to ultra violet rays.
 Do not lubricate exhaust valves.
 Lubricating valves can cause dirt to stick, allowing leakage.